 How much does it cost to go to Hawaii?

-You probably already know that Hawaii is one of the best places for a vacation.
+You probably already know that Hawaii is one of the best vacation destinations.
 From almost perfect weather to clear water to pristine beaches to incredible hikes, and some of the friendliest people in the world.
 These are just some of the incredible things Hawaii has to offer.

 As you might imagine, that comes at a price.
 Most people assume that Hawaii is expensive, and they aren’t wrong!
-That said, some people don’t understand why it costs so much to visit Hawaii, which is why I’m writing this blog post.
+That said, some people don’t understand why visiting Hawaii costs so much, which is why I’m writing this blog post.

 Meet Amy, a Hawaii Travel Agent